Carsiao/Digital-CV/README.md

  - Recipient of NYAA Bronze Award

 Achievements:
- - Secured place in Polytechnic Foundation Programme (PFP) at Ngee Ann Polytechnic in-lieu of ‘O’ Levels; PFP, a specially designed for the top ‘N’ Level (Academic) cohort.
+ - Secured place in Polytechnic Foundation Programme (PFP) at Ngee Ann Polytechnic in-lieu of ‘O’ Levels; PFP, a programme specially designed for the top ‘N’ Level (Academic) cohort.

 ***